Croc-Prog-github/Croc-Prog-github/README.md

 - 🔭 **I'm currently working on:**
    - [The Bocchette 2](https://github.com/Croc-Prog-github/The-Bocchette-2) (web videogame)
    - Many other small projects that I need to understand a topic (example: Dynamic Layout for HTML)
+- 🏁 **My finished projects are:**
+   - [Probability-Manager.js](https://github.com/Croc-Prog-github/Probability-Manager.js)  A library that simplifies probability management in the videogames.
 - 🌱 **I'm currently trying to learn:**
    - Basic-intermediate Javascript
    - Frameworks like: Vue.js, Astro, AngularJS